RoyKlaasseBos/royklaassebos.github.io/README.md

       <h4 id="data-science-unicorn"><i>What makes a Data Science unicorn?</i> 🦄</h4>
       <hr>
-      <p>In the beginning of this academic year I interviewed a professor, Willem-Jan van der Heuvel, and that was also one of the questions I asked him.
+      <p>In the beginning of this academic year I interviewed the Academic Director of my university, prof. dr. Willem-Jan van der Heuvel, and that was also one of the questions I asked him.
 In summary he mentioned the following skills: <i>"Analytical Skills"</i> (e.g. Statistics & Probability), <i>"Engineering Skills"</i> (e.g. Programming but, for example, also distributed computing frameworks) and third: <i>"Domain Knowledge"</i> (e.g. a subversion expert).
 If you are interested, you can read the corresponding Medium article <a href="https://medium.com/the-outlier/willem-jan-van-den-heuvel-91af6c86dcda" target="_blank">here</a>.</p>